Skip to content

 CRDT-based shared state enables lock-free concurrent code generation with zero structural merge conflicts, but parallel speedup depends entirely on task structure — tightly-coupled tasks are slower in parallel than in serial.

-Multi-agent code generation systems often fail to realize expected parallel speedups because coordination overhead consumes the gains.
-When agents must explicitly communicate to share state — passing messages, acquiring locks, resolving conflicts — the coordination cost can exceed the time saved by parallelism. arXiv:2510.18893 (CodeCRDT) evaluates this across 600 trials.
+Multi-agent code generation systems often miss the parallel speedups they expect, because coordination overhead eats the gains.
+Agents have to share state by passing messages, acquiring locks, and resolving conflicts.
+That coordination cost can exceed the time parallelism saves. arXiv:2510.18893 (CodeCRDT) tests this across 600 trials.

-Conflict-free Replicated Data Types (CRDTs) are data structures that support concurrent updates with deterministic convergence — no locks, no conflict resolution steps, no coordination messages required (Preguiça et al., 2018).
-Agents observe the shared CRDT state and make local updates; the CRDT guarantees all replicas converge to the same final state regardless of update order.
+Conflict-free Replicated Data Types (CRDTs) are data structures that take concurrent updates and converge deterministically.
+They need no locks, no conflict resolution steps, and no coordination messages (Preguiça et al., 2018).
+Agents observe the shared CRDT state and make local updates.
+The CRDT guarantees every replica converges to the same final state, whatever order the updates arrive in.

 In the coding context:

-• The shared workspace (files, AST fragments, symbol tables) is represented as a CRDT
+• The shared workspace (files, AST fragments, symbol tables) is one CRDT

-• Agents observe updates as they arrive — no polling, no explicit synchronization
+• Agents observe updates as they arrive, with no polling and no explicit synchronization

-• When two agents modify non-overlapping parts of the codebase, both updates apply cleanly
+• When two agents change non-overlapping parts of the codebase, both updates apply cleanly

-• When they modify overlapping parts, the CRDT's convergence rules produce a deterministic result
+• When they change overlapping parts, the CRDT's convergence rules produce a deterministic result

-Zero merge failures — CRDT convergence guarantees concurrent agent updates produce a structurally consistent combined state.
-Message-passing systems accumulate merge failures as concurrency rises.
+Zero merge failures.
+CRDT convergence guarantees that concurrent agent updates produce a structurally consistent combined state.
+Message-passing systems pile up merge failures as concurrency rises.

-Semantic conflict rate: 5–10% — structural conflicts (two agents edit the same line) are rare and resolved by the CRDT.
-Semantic conflicts (two agents make structurally compatible but functionally incompatible changes) occur in 5–10% of parallel sessions and require resolution that the CRDT cannot automate.
+A semantic conflict rate of 5 to 10%.
+Structural conflicts (two agents edit the same line) are rare, and the CRDT resolves them.
+Semantic conflicts (two agents make structurally compatible but functionally incompatible changes) occur in 5 to 10% of parallel sessions, and the CRDT cannot resolve them automatically.

-• Up to 21.1% speedup on tasks with parallelizable subtasks
+• Up to 21.1% faster on tasks with parallelizable subtasks

-Parallel agents on interdependent code generate more semantic conflicts and rework than a serial agent processing dependencies in order.
+Parallel agents on interdependent code produce more semantic conflicts and rework than one serial agent that handles dependencies in order.

 graph TD